-- k.
+- j.
 Eye protection is required for everyone at all times in the laboratory or associated equipment rooms.
-Regulation safety goggles (ANSI approved for splash), are the only acceptable goggles in the Montgomery College, Rockville Campus, Chemistry labs. - I. The area at the front of the laboratory hoods must be kept clear of obstructions at all times.
-Stools, backpacks and other objects must remain in their designated areas. - m.
-In labs where Bunsen/Tirell burners are used, it is the responsibility of the faculty member instructing a laboratory class or session to check that knobs to gas spigots/connections are turned off at the end of their respective class sessions.
-Laboratory Manager or designated laboratory staff member are responsible for checking gas knobs at least, at the end of their workday.
-The main gas valve will be shut off for individual laboratories in which scheduled classes do not use Bunsen burners.
-Lab Manager will be responsible for inspecting these at least once every semester and before a long break.
-Main gas valves will be left open only in those laboratories that have active use of Bunsen burners. - 2.
+Regulation safety goggles (ANSI approved for splash and E-Z87+ high impact standard), are the only acceptable goggles in the Montgomery College, Takoma Park Campus, Chemistry labs. - k.
+The area at the front of the laboratory hoods must be kept clear of obstructions at all times.
+Stools, backpacks, and other objects must remain in their designated areas. - In labs where Bunsen/Tirrill burners are used, it is the responsibility of the faculty member instructing a laboratory class or session to check that knobs to gas spigots/connections are turned off at the end of their respective class sessions.
+Laboratory Coordinator or designated laboratory staff member is responsible for checking gas knobs, at least, at the end of his/her workday.
+Lab Coordinator or staff member will be responsible for inspecting these at least once every semester and before a long break. - 2.
 Students in the Laboratory - a.
-Each student enrolled in a laboratory course shall receive a copy of Montgomery College Rockville Campus Chemistry Department Regulations for the Laboratory.
-Each student shall sign the Safety Agreement attached to this document before performing any experiments - b.
+Each student enrolled in a laboratory course at Montgomery College, Takoma Park Campus, Chemistry Department shall receive a copy of: Chemistry Laboratory Safety Regulations and Requirements, Equipment Checklist, Student Emergency Contact Form.
+Each student shall sign the Safety Agreement attached to the Student Emergency Contact Form before performing any experiments. - b.
 Students shall read lab directions ahead of time and follow all verbal and written instructions. - c.
 Students shall perform only authorized experiments - d.
 Students shall wash their hands at the conclusion of a lab exercise.
 Hand soap and paper towels will be provided - e.
 Students shall dress appropriately for lab.
 Tops with sleeves and that cover the midriff are required.
 Pants/skirts that cover the legs to the knee or longer are required.
-No sandals, open toed shoes or clogs are allowed.
+No sandals, open toed shoes, or clogs are allowed.
 Shoes must fully cover the feet. - f.
 Long hair must be tied up or otherwise confined. - g.
-Students shall report all accidents, injuries, chemical spills, glass breakage or equipment malfunctions to the instructor at once, no matter how trivial they may seem.
+Students shall report all accidents, injuries, chemical spills, glass breakage, or equipment malfunctions to the instructor at once, no matter how trivial they may seem.
 For all accidents or injuries an injury/accident report must be obtained from the professor and filled out immediately.
-Once the report is properly filled out it should be turned into the lab manager or a designated staff member. - h.
+Once the report is properly filled out it should be turned into the Lab Coordinator or a designated staff member. - h.
 Students shall only work in any laboratory under the direct supervision of an instructor or designated staff member.